cpaczek/SFSU-Auto-Scheduler/readme.md

 ### :warning: this app in currently in beta and does not fully support Bi-sync classes (they may work though)
 # SFSU Auto Scheduler

-https://chrome.google.com/webstore/detail/sfsu-scheduler/kcdjjkdoipjipflpjkggcpmffkoickbc
-This is a multi-platform web extension that allows students at San Francisco State University to easily figure out what is the best class to pick.
+_Make an issue if you have any problems and I will fix it asap_ https://chrome.google.com/webstore/detail/sfsu-scheduler/kcdjjkdoipjipflpjkggcpmffkoickbc This is a multi-platform web extension that allows students at San Francisco State University to easily figure out what is the best class to pick.
 ### Tutorial